Classic or Clunker? [Weird Revelation about Eating]

 • If you haven't established any tasks, then which one will you start with?

 Aging well is essential to your purpose as well because you need energy and vitality to do the work the Lord has called you to do.
 We admire classic cars because of their beauty and rarity.
 They have stood the test of time.
 I hope you determine that your body will stand the test of time and be there for you as long as you need it!
-Be blessed with health, healing, and wholeness, Kimberly Taylor Creator of the Take Back Your Temple program P.S.
+Be blessed with health, healing, and wholeness, Kimberly Taylor Author/Christian Life Coach of the Take Back Your Temple program P.S.
 When it comes to weight loss, do you often know what you should do but have a hard time doing it?
-I struggled with this issue on my own weight loss journey, but I discovered that “Nothing is different until you think differently.” - Pastor James MacDonald The value of the Take Back Your Temple program is that you will learn how to think differently through using Biblical keys to overcome obstacles.
+I struggled with this issue on my own weight loss journey, but I discovered that “Nothing is different until you think differently.”
+The value of the Take Back Your Temple program is that you will learn how to think differently through using Biblical keys to overcome obstacles.
 You’ll discover how to win the Spiritual and mental battle that often causes us to become inconsistent and get off-track on our weight loss journey.
 Join a community of like-minded Christians losing weight and keep it off.
 Click here to learn more about the Take Back Your Temple program

 About the author